To sign up for a free trial of Databricks, click the TRY DATABRICKS button at the top of this page.

 - To delegate account management tasks, you can add account admins.
 See Delegate account administration.

-- To add workspace users, set up security, configure logging, and perform other workspace configurations, see Get started as a Databricks Workspace administrator.
+- To add workspace users, set up security, configure logging, and perform other workspace configurations, see Get started as a Databricks administrator.

 - The Administration guide covers all account management and workspace administration tasks.